Bundling Up in the Cold Assists Your Immune System

 Because cold can lead to a lot of things, including death.
 Which is why the worry of someone catching their "death of cold" was indeed an accurate statement.
 The end of the line for getting too cold really is death.

-So whenever a mom knows she'll be spending time outside in the cold, it's so wise to bundle up her children.
-Layers of clothing are best as they trap air between them and that insulates the body.
-And they're easy to peel some layers off or on as needed.
+So whenever a mom knows she'll be spending time outside in the cold, it's so wise to ensure her children are dressed for the weather.
+Layers of clothing are best because they trap air between them which insulates the body.
+And it's easy to remove layers as needed.

 My advice to all new mamas out there:

-Obviously babies can't do things for themselves so it's our job as the mom to act on their behalf.
-Being careful that they don't get too cold in one end of the spectrum.
-The other is making sure they don't get too warm.
+Obviously babies can't do things for themselves so it's our job as the mom to act on their behalf, being careful they don't get too cold or too warm.

-If you crank your heat up in a car ride, they could get overheated.
-And their only way of trying to explain how uncomfortable that is, is by crying.
+If you crank up your heat during a car ride, they could get overheated.
+The only way they have of communicating how uncomfortable they are is by crying.

 It just takes some common sense to keep ourselves and our children healthy and happy.
 And it really does go a long way in keeping immunities running strong. :-)